roytang/blog/content/posts/2008/09/groundhog-day.md

 url: /2008/09/groundhog-day/
 ---

 I caught Groundhog Day for the Nth time today on HBO (N roughly around 50).
-My father claims it&#8217;s his favorite movie of all time; high praise considering he watches every movie that comes out EVER.
-I&#8217;m not actually going to talk about the movie; it&#8217;s awesome, if you haven&#8217;t seen it, you should.
-You&#8217;re missing half your life.
+My father claims it&'s his favorite movie of all time; high praise considering he watches every movie that comes out EVER.
+I&'m not actually going to talk about the movie; it&'s awesome, if you haven&'t seen it, you should.
+You&'re missing half your life.

 If you had one day of eternity, what would you do?

-Too bad it&#8217;s not possible to train to be Batman (your body gets reset every morning); you need to focus on mastering mental disciplines first.
+Too bad it&'s not possible to train to be Batman (your body gets reset every morning); you need to focus on mastering mental disciplines first.
 Ideally you would have an internet connection available; it should take a few man-years or so to memorize Wikipedia.
 Probably at some point I would test the limits of what a human being could accomplish in the span of 24 hours.
 Is it possible to take over the world in 24 hours?
 Since you get infinite repeats, maybe.

 I wonder if a remake of Groundhog Day would sell in this day and age.